 To the Victor Goes the Crown

 The crowning is the central symbol and ritual of the entire sacrament of marriage in all of its several rituals.
 In fact, the sacrament in the Armenian Church for marriage is not “matrimony,” but the “Rite of a Maiden’s Crown.”
-In Armenian, «Կանոն Պսակ Օրհնելու:» Why the emphasis on crowning?
-It’s the triumph of Jesus Christ, the victory of the Cross!
+In Armenian, «Կանոն Պսակ Կուսի:» Why the emphasis on crowning?
+It is the triumph of Jesus Christ, the victory of the Cross!

 In the Church, martyrs are also said to be crowned.
 Why?
-Because they are living witnesses of the victory of Christ.
-The crown of thorns that Jesus wore as he hung on the Cross was meant to serve as a mockery of the crown, but for Christians, it came to represent life in the Kingdom of God: victory over sin, suffering, and death.
-Surprising as this may seem, rather than romantic love, the tradition of Christian marriage belongs to the genre of martyrdom.
-In fact, this is the opposite of how marriage is commonly perceived.
-Rather than a fantastical cure to the boredom or illness of being single, marital union matches what Jesus demonstrated on the Cross: self-consecration, self-sacrifice, suffering, and martyrdom.
-The things we should truly value in marriage are what Jesus embodied in his ministry and on the Cross, and it is the qualities of a martyr from which Christian marriage derives its strength and glory: patience, endurance, sacrifice, selflessness, generosity, kindness, steadfastness, loyalty, and of course, holiness, none of which are possible without the presence of suffering.
+Because they are living witnesses of the victory of Christ!
+The crown of thorns that Jesus wore as he hung on the Cross was meant to serve as a mockery of the royal crown, but for Christians, it came to represent life in the Kingdom of God: victory over sin, suffering, and death.
+As fellow heirs in the Kingdom of God, the husband and wife share his crown of thorns.
+St. Paul writes,

-Christ and the Cross are the center of the marital union and where Christ is the Kingdom of God is present.
+Christ and the Cross are the center of the marital union, and where Christ is the Kingdom of God is present.
 To be a part of God’s Kingdom, to join the lineage of that royal family is to wear the crown of victory and splendor.
 But that crown is more than just victory in the ordinary sense.
-The crown of marriage means victory through suffering, strength in weakness, becoming a martyr to oneself for the sake of the other person.
-A husband sacrifices himself fully for his wife, and the wife dies to herself for the salvation or good of her husband.
+The crown of marriage means victory through suffering, strength in weakness, becoming a martyr to one’s self for the sake of the other person.
+A husband sacrifices himself fully for his wife, and the wife dies to herself for the salvation and good of her husband.